Thakur-ji-5513/portfolio/README.md

 # 🌐 Personal Portfolio Website

 This is my personal portfolio website built using HTML, CSS, and JavaScript.
-It showcases my skills, projects, and contact information.
+I built in as a very mni project while learning vanilla css.

 ## 🚀 Live Demo